CrushaKRool/ut2k4_mut_onslaught-score-normalizer/README.md

-This Mutator changes scoring rules in Onslaught so that a victory in regular time and overtime are worth the same amount of points, rather than giving 2 for regular time and 1 for overtime.
+This Mutator changes scoring rules in Onslaught so that a victory in regular time and overtime are both worth 1 point, rather than giving 2 for a victory in regular time and 1 for overtime.

 # Usage
 You can simply activate it like any other Mutator through the game UI.